mantidproject/mantid/dev-docs/source/JenkinsConfiguration.rst

 Linux/Mac Connection Notes
 --------------------------

-The jenkins JNLP connections are maintained by a crontab entry.
+The Jenkins JNLP connections are maintained by a crontab entry.
 The script is in the `mantid repository <https://github.com/mantidproject/mantid/blob/master/buildconfig/Jenkins/jenkins-slave.sh>`__.

 The comments at the top describe a typical crontab entry for the script.